mariapaleczny/31days-of-coding/README.md

 # 31days-of-coding
-*Spring challenge by datascientistdiarypl on Instagram*
+*Spring challenge by datascientistdiarypl on Instagram, from 1st to 31st of March 2022 (without weekends)*

 **Day 1**
 Create function *lowercase*.
 Input: string, output: string in lowercase.